This page describes how committed use discounts work with Cloud SQL.

 Cloud SQL CUDs are ideal for workloads with predictable resource needs.
 You commit to a consistent amount of usage, measured in cost per hour of equivalent on-demand spending, for a one- or three-year term.
-In exchange, you receive a discounted rate on the applicable usage your commitment covers.
+In exchange, you receive a discounted rate for Google Cloud SQL on the applicable usage your commitment covers.

 You can purchase CUDs from any Cloud Billing account, and the discount applies to any eligible usage in projects that the Cloud Billing account pays for.
 When you purchase a Cloud SQL CUD, you pay the same commitment fee for the entirety of the commitment term, even if the price of applicable usage changes.
 You still receive the same discount percentage on applicable usage in the event of a price change.
 The commitment fee is billed monthly.